 Tartu is the second largest city in Estonia, but the largest in terms of student population.
 This is all thanks to a Swedish king named Gustavus Adolphus, who back in 1632 made a decree that there should be a university built here.
 Why would a Swedish king make such a proclamation?
 Well, you see back in those days, Tartu, which was called Dorpat, belonged to the Swedish Empire and a very fine gentleman by the name of Johan Skytte convinced the king he should do so.
 In the 1600s there were very few institutions of higher learning in Northern Europe, so the founding of a University in Tartu was a pretty big deal.

 Even if you were never much into school or didn’t go to university, Tartu has something for everyone, loads of fun can be had here and there are plenty of other things to see and do in Tartu that don’t involve test tubes or long division.

-For over 8 years now we’ve also been coming back for more and we’re excited to continue to provide the most complete and up-to-date guide to this - 'The City of Good thoughts'.
+For well over a decade now we’ve also been coming back for more and we’re excited to continue to provide the most complete and up-to-date guide to this 'The City of Good Thoughts'.

 Always remember though that this is just a guide.
 We try our best to provide as accurate information as possible by print time.
 We write about our experiences and the experiences of our readers, and can’t guarantee that your encounters at various establishments will be the same.
 We welcome your feedback.
 You can write to us on Facebook or send an e-mail to the editor at: email@example.com.